-US sees five deadliest days since Covid-19 pandemic's start in last two weeks - Local News 8
+US sees five deadliest days since COVID-19 pandemic's start in last two weeks - Local News 8

 “That is clearly insufficient to accomplishing what we’re trying to accomplish,” Levine said.

-President Donald Trump signed a $900 billion Covid relief package in December that includes funds for vaccine rollout, something health leaders were “absolutely thrilled” about, Levine said.
+President Donald Trump signed a $900 billion COVID-19 relief package in December that includes funds for vaccine rollout, something health leaders were “absolutely thrilled” about, Levine said.

 The money will be “critical for several aspects of our response,” Levine added, including contracting with companies to do community vaccine clinics.